Holly Near: Career

 As of 2019, she has a discography of 29 albums.
 She is still active as a performer and composer, and she has begun issuing CDs available through her website that include tracks from her out-of-print albums.
 Her song "Singing For Our Lives" appears in Singing the Living Tradition, the official hymnal of the Unitarian Universalist Association, under the title "We Are A Gentle, Angry People" (Hymn #170).
 The hymn was performed by Quaker Friends in an episode of the TV series Six Feet Under.
 In 2015, the same song, credited as "Singing for Our Lives" appeared in the Australian independent film The Lives We Lead, alongside its theme song "I Am Willing", another protest song written by Near.

 Near hosted many of the tributes to both Pete Seeger and Ronnie Gilbert, two members of the seminal folk group The Weavers.

 Near has been an honored guest at several of the GALA Choruses Festivals, a conference of GLBTQ choirs and choruses.
 She also appears as a soloist with several of the choruses and many of her songs have been arranged for choral singing.

 In 2018, Near released a new recording titled 2018, reflecting on issues including the environment, aging, domestic violence and the unresolved storm damage in Puerto Rico as a result of Hurricane Maria.
 In October 2018, a documentary film titled Holly Near: Singing for Our Lives made by director Jim Brown premiered at the Mill Valley Film Festival, detailing Near's life and work.

 Personal life

+She has two sisters, Timothy and Laurel Near, and a brother, Fred Near.

 As a result of her travels in the Pacific with the FTA show, Near became a feminist, linking international feminism and anti-war activism.
-In 1976, Near came out as a lesbian and began a three-year relationship with musician Meg Christian.
-She added LGBTQ issues to her international peace work as she continued to present social change music around the world and at home.
-Although Near was one of the most visible artists in the lesbian community, she was also becoming aware that "monogamous" defined her sexuality more than any other title.
+In 1976, Near came out as a lesbian.